OfflineHTTPServer/casino/README.md

 ![Logo](public/casino.png "Title")

-As a product of an IT class project about software development, The Tops Casino was built to be a Casino Simulator with a variety of games to play.
+As a product of an IT class project about software development, Royal Casino was built to be a Casino Simulator with a variety of games to play.

-The Name stems from "The Tops" Casino of Fallout: New Vegas

 # LICENSE
 Creative Commons CC0 1.0 Universal